techidaily/site-fox-helps/source/_posts/in-2024-transforming-still-images-into-expressive-animations-gif.md

 ### GIFMaker.me

-[GIFMaker.me](http://freegifmaker.me/)is a free online tool allowing you to create GIFs outros from images and videos in no time.
+[GIFMaker.me](http://freegifmaker.me/) is a free online tool allowing you to create GIFs outros from images and videos in no time.
 The interface is simple and easy-to-use, even for those with no prior experience with creating GIFs.

 So, whether you are looking to resize your GIF or even reverse it, GIFMaker.me has you covered.